Israeli–Palestinian conflict: Landmines and unexploded ordnance

 A comprehensive collection mechanism to gather land mine and explosive remnants of war (ERW) casualty data does not exist for the Palestinian territories.
 In 2009, the United Nations Mine Action Centre reported that more than 2,500 mine and explosive remnants of war casualties occurred between 1967 and 1998, at least 794 casualties (127 killed, 654 injured and 13 unknown) occurred between 1999 and 2008 and that 12 people had been killed and 27 injured since the Gaza War.
 The UN Mine Action Centre identified the main risks as coming from "ERW left behind by Israeli aerial and artillery weapon systems, or from militant caches targeted by the Israeli forces."
 There are at least 15 confirmed minefields in the West Bank on the border with Jordan.
 The Palestinian National Security Forces do not have maps or records of the minefields.

+Public opinion

+Domestic

+In a Pew Research Center poll in June 2025, Israelis have been found to be more skeptical of peaceful coexistence with Palestinians than before, with a decrease from 50% in 2013 to just 21% in 2025.

+In 2021, the Jerusalem Media & Communication Centre conducted two polls among Palestinians, one before the 2021 Israel–Palestine crisis in April and the other after it in October.
+The polls showed support for a two-state solution decreased from 39% in April to 29% in October.

+The trend of decline in support for the two-state solution have been shown to be similar among both Israeli Jews and Palestinians, with support dropping from 53% and 51% respectively in 2016 to just 34% and 33% in 2022.
+There are differences within each population, with secular respondents from both sides, supporters of Fatah or third parties among Palestinians, and supporters of the moderate left among Israelis more likely than others to support a two-state solution.
+Additionally, Arab Israelis have also been shown to generally be much more supportive of a two-state solution compared to Israeli Jews or Palestinians.

+Domestic opinions remained similar following the Gaza war, where a Gallup poll in August 2025 showed 33% of residents in West Bank and East Jerusalem supported two-state solution compared to 27% in Israel, while 23% and 21% respectively reported belief that permanent peace is possible.